Who We Are

 How Is Our Program Funded?

 Property owners within the City of Fort Wayne pay a monthly fee for the stormwater program.
 The stormwater utility charge appears on the monthly bill from Fort Wayne City Utilities.
-Currently the amount is $3.65 per single family home.
 Non-residential properties are charged based on the amount of impervious surface (such as rooftop, sidewalk, driveway and parking lot) on their property.
+Residential and non-residential stormwater rates are available the rates page.

 Why Are We Concerned About Urban Runoff?